-Managed Care Clients [Refer to WAC 182-551-2020(1)]
+[Refer to WAC 182-551-2020(1)]

 YES!
-When verifying eligibility using ProviderOne, if the client is enrolled in a Medicaid Agency-contracted managed care organization (MCO), managed care enrollment will be displayed on the Client Benefit Inquiry screen.
-All services must be requested directly through the client's Primary Care Provider (PCP).
+When verifying eligibility using ProviderOne, if the client is enrolled in a Medicaid agencycontracted managed care organization (MCO), managed care enrollment will be displayed on the client benefit inquiry screen.
+All services must be requested directly through the client's primary care provider (PCP).
 Clients can contact their MCO by calling the telephone number provided to them.

-All medical services covered under a Medicaid Agency-contracted MCO must be obtained by the client through designated facilities or providers.
+All medical services covered under a Medicaid agency-contracted MCO must be obtained by the client through designated facilities or providers.
 The managed care plan is responsible for:

-- Payment of covered services; and - Payment of services referred by a provider participating with the plan to an outside provider.
+- Payment of covered services. - Payment of services referred by a provider participating with the plan to an outside provider.

-Note: To prevent billing denials, please check the client's eligibility prior to scheduling services and at the time of the service and make sure proper authorization or referral is obtained from the plan.
-See the Medicaid Agency's ProviderOne Billing and Resource Guide for instructions on how to verify a client's eligibility.
+Note: To prevent billing denials, check the client's eligibility prior to scheduling services and at the time of the service and make sure proper authorization or referral is obtained from the plan.
+See the Medicaid agency's ProviderOne Billing and Resource Guide for instructions on how to verify a client's eligibility.

-Primary Care Case Management (PCCM)
+Are Primary Care Case Management (PCCM) clients covered?

-For the client who has chosen to obtain care with a PCCM provider, this information will be displayed on the Client Benefit Inquiry screen in ProviderOne.
+For the client who has chosen to obtain care with a PCCM provider, this information will be displayed on the client benefit inquiry screen in ProviderOne.
 These clients must obtain or be referred for services via a PCCM provider.
 The PCCM provider is responsible for coordination of care just like the PCP would be in a plan setting.

-Note: To prevent billing denials, please check the client's eligibility prior to scheduling services and at the time of the service and make sure proper authorization or referral is obtained from the PCCM provider.
-Please see the Medicaid Agency's ProviderOne Billing and Resource Guide for instructions on how to verify a client's eligibility.
+Note: To prevent billing denials, check the client's eligibility prior to scheduling services and at the time of the service and make sure proper authorization or referral is obtained from the PCCM provider.
+See the Medicaid agency's ProviderOne Billing and Resource Guide for instructions on how to verify a client's eligibility.